 Takeaway

-Roast the chicken until the internal temperature reaches 165°F (74°C) for best results.
+Cook until the internal temperature reaches 165°F for best results.

-You can use the meat to make chicken salad, toss them over greens, or just snack on it cold straight from the fridge.
+Use the leftovers for Sonoma chicken salad, toss over greens, or eat it cold straight from the fridge.

-If you enjoyed this recipe, don't miss my Seared Mahi Mahi with Basil Butter.
-It’s ready in just 15 minutes and loaded with fresh basil and lemon too!
+If you like this, try my Seared Mahi Mahi with Basil Butter.
+It's ready in about 15 minutes and uses the same fresh flavors.

 FAQ